Oh the joys of cheaper drinks in the early evening a.k.a. happy hour.

 178 E. Broadway Blvd.

-Charro del Rey offers “half off happy hours” from 4 – 6 p.m.
-Monday through Friday and reverse happy hour from 10 p.m. – close Thursday through Saturday.
+Charro del Rey offers “half-off happy hours” from 4 – 6 p.m.
+Monday through Friday and reverse happy hour from 9 p.m. – close on Thursday through Saturday.

-Get half off well cocktails, house wine, house margaritas, draft beer pints, house bubbles by the glass, bellinis as well as (there’s more) oysters and oyster shots, shrimp cocktail, guac and chips, and desserts.
+Get half off well cocktails, house wine, house margaritas, draft beer pints, house bubbles by the glass, bellinis as well as oysters and oyster shots.

 Phew, let’s just sip back on a house marg while we think about all of our options, shall we?